-19 [MSR.
-Broadcasting is defined as radiocommunication in which transmissions are intended for direct reception by the general public, and may include sound transmission and television transmission.
-EU: Suppliers of broadcasting services shall be considered as suppliers of public telecommunications transport services and their networks as public telecommunications transport networks, when and to the extent that such networks are also used for providing public telecommunications transport services.]]
-Drafter's note: MERCOSUR to consult.
+16 Broadcasting is defined as radiocommunication in which transmissions are intended for direct reception by the general public, and may include sound transmission and television transmission.
+Suppliers of broadcasting services shall be considered as suppliers of public telecommunications transport services and their networks as public telecommunications transport services are also used for providing public telecommunications transport services.

-[MSR: The provisions of this paragraph shall not apply to the Republic of Paraguay because the domestic legislation does not address the concept of essential facilities.]
+(a) to require a Party to authorize a service supplier of any other Party to establish, construct, acquire, lease, operate, or supply telecommunications transport networks or services, other than as provided for in its Schedule; or

+(b) to require a Party (or to require a Party to oblige service suppliers under its jurisdiction) to establish, construct, acquire, lease, operate or supply telecommunications transport networks or services not offered to the public generally.

+3. For the purpose of this Sub-section:

+(a) "telecommunications services" means all services which consist in the transmission and reception of electro-magnetic signals.
+Telecommunications services exclude services providing, or exercising editorial control over, the content transmitted.

+(b) "regulatory authority" in the telecommunications sector means the body or bodies charged with the regulation of telecommunications mentioned in this Sub-Section;

+(c) "essential telecommunications facilities"17 mean facilities of a public telecommunications transport network and service that

+(i) are exclusively or predominantly provided by a single or limited number of suppliers; and

+(ii)cannot feasibly be economically or technically substituted in order to provide a service.

-- (d) "licence" means any form of authorisation including registration, declaration, notification procedures or others as defined in domestic regulation of a Party, setting out rights and obligations specific to the telecommunications sector granted to an individual supplier by a regulatory authority which is required for the provision of telecommunication service. - (e) "service supplier" means a person that has been granted a license to supply telecommunication services; - (f) "major supplier" in the telecommunications sector is a supplier which has the ability to materially affect the terms of participation (having regard to price and supply) in a relevant market for telecommunications services as a result of control over essential facilities or the use of its position in that market; - (f) "interconnection" means linking with suppliers providing telecommunications transport networks or services in order to allow the users of one supplier to communicate with users of another supplier and to access services provided by another supplier; - (g) "public telecommunications transport service" means any telecommunications transport service required, explicitly or in effect, by a Party to be offered to the public generally; - (g) 'universal service' means the set of services of specified quality that must be made available to all users in the territory of a Party regardless of their geographical location and at an affordable price; its scope and implementation are decided by each Party.
+(d) "licence" means any form of authorisation including registration, declaration, notification procedures or others as defined in domestic regulation of a Party, setting out rights and obligations specific to the telecommunications sector granted to an individual supplier by a regulatory authority which is required for the provision of telecommunication service.

+(e) "service supplier" means a person that has been granted a license to supply telecommunication services;

+(f) "major supplier" in the telecommunications sector is a supplier which has the ability to materially affect the terms of participation (having regard to price and supply) in a relevant market for telecommunications services as a result of control over essential facilities or the use of its position in that market;

-REGULATORY AUTHORITY
+(f) "interconnection" means linking with suppliers providing telecommunications transport networks or services in order to allow the users of one supplier to communicate with users of another supplier and to access services provided by another supplier;

+17 For the Republic of Paraguay and the Republic of Uruguay "essential telecommunications facilities" mean facilities of a public telecommunications transport network and service in accordance with the definition provided by the respective domestic regulation.

+(g) "public telecommunications transport service" means any telecommunications transport service required, explicitly or in effect, by a Party to be offered to the public generally;

+(g) 'universal service' means the set of services of specified quality that must be made available to all users in the territory of a Party regardless of their geographical location and at an affordable price; its scope and implementation are decided by each Party.

+Regulatory Authority

-- Regulatory authorities for telecommunications services shall be legally distinct and functionally independent from any supplier of telecommunications services. - The regulatory authority shall be sufficiently empowered and resourced to regulate the sector.
-The competences of a regulatory authority shall be made public in an easily accessible and clear form, in particular where those tasks are assigned to more than one body. - The decisions of and the procedures used by regulators shall be impartial with respect to all market participants.
+1. Regulatory authorities for telecommunications services shall be legally distinct and functionally independent from any supplier of telecommunications services.

+2. The regulatory authority shall be sufficiently empowered and resourced to regulate the sector.
+The competences of a regulatory authority shall be made public in an easily accessible and clear form, in particular where those tasks are assigned to more than one body.

+3. The decisions of and the procedures used by regulators shall be impartial with respect to all market participants.